Cancer treatment could see people heal themselves, researchers say | CBC News

 Cancer treatment could see people heal themselves, researchers say

-Dr. Shashi Gujar's melanoma immunotherapy treatment could teach immune system to fight cancer
+Compounds used in the treatment teach the body's immune system to destroy cancer cells

 Dr. Shashi Gujar describes the new melanoma immunotherapy treatment he's researching with the old adage: give a man a fish and he eats for a day; teach him to fish and he eats for a lifetime.